Silhouettes of five palm trees lining a waterfront at sunset, with boats on the water and a city skyline in the background.

 Section 1

-Eligibility: Only Active or Certified Members may serve as officers of the association.
+Eligibility: Only Certified Members may serve as officers of the association.

 Section 2